t8js/react-router/README.md

 [Live demo](https://codesandbox.io/p/sandbox/63xzd4?file=%252Fsrc%252FApp.tsx)

-🔹 As mentioned above, `at(routePattern, x, y)` acts similarly to the conditional operator `matchesRoutePattern ? x : y`: it returns `x` if the current URL matches `routePattern`, and `y` otherwise.
+🔹 As mentioned above, `at(route, x, y)` acts similarly to the conditional operator `atRoute ? x : y`: it returns `x` if the current URL matches `route`, and `y` otherwise.
 Having the ternary function rather than the ternary conditional operator allows for additional flexibility, like omitting an `undefined` fallback parameter or resolving as a dynamic value based on `params` extracted from the route pattern, as seen in the example above.

 🔹 `at()` calls are independent from each other, they don't have to maintain a certain order, they shouldn't be necessarily grouped in a single component (although they can be, as in the example above).
 Components with route-based logic can be split like any other components.